-Lucas Wavelet Analysis of the Squeeze Film Characteristics between a Sphere and a Flat Plate of Couple Stress Fluid Model
+Lucas Wavelet Analysis of the Squeeze Film Characteristics Between a Sphere and a Flat Plate of Couple Stress Fluid Model

 Lucas wavelet, Squeeze film, Couple stress fluid model, Microcontinuum theory, Sphere and plateAbstract